 In addition to students, York’s Colleges include faculty members, staff, and distinguished members of the outside community who represent a broad range of academic disciplines and who are dedicated to promoting excellence in education, to extending the bounds of knowledge through interdisciplinary exploration, and to the “fellowship” of the college community.
 York University’s Colleges are unique in that each has a distinct theme and history.

 York University’s Colleges combine tradition with innovation.
 They retain the centuries-old term for the head of the college (the “Master,” or faculty member with a proven record of service to students) and for college faculty, staff, and community affiliates (“fellows,” or persons committed to collegiality, interdisciplinarity, and student support).
-They have abandoned the traditional references to “college tutor” and “residence tutor,” and replaced them with “Academic Advisor” and “Residence Life Coordinator.”
+They have abandoned the traditional references to “college tutor” and “residence tutor,” and replaced them with “Academic Life Coordinator” and “Residence Life Coordinator.”
 As well, the York University colleges have academic mandates that are much more focused than those at any other university we know of.

 Ninety per cent or more of the students in each college are commuter students, and the colleges provide a home for them — as well as the college residence students — during their university years.
 One or more of the student clubs and activities in each college are bound to appeal to students, and events are scheduled with commuter students in mind.